How to Become a Counselor in Connecticut

 Supervision Hours

-Aspiring LPCs in Connecticut must complete 3,000 hours of post-graduate supervised experience in professional counseling over a year or more.
-This must include 100 hours of direct supervision by one of the following:
+To qualify for full LPC licensure in Connecticut, applicants must complete 3,000 hours of postgraduate supervised experience in professional counseling over a period of at least two years.
+This experience must include at least 100 hours of direct supervision by one of the following:

 • Licensed physician certified in psychiatry